robhagemans/monobit/YAFF.md

         tracking: 1

-    # This is a special notation for a 0x0 empty glyph, with the text tabel "empty".
+    # This is a special notation for a 0x0 empty glyph, with the tag "empty".
     empty:
         -